-The Board presents the Directors' Remuneration Report for the year ending 31 December 2022.
+The Board presents the Directors' Remuneration Report for the year ending 31 December 2023.
 An Ordinary resolution for the approval of this report will be put to Shareholders at the forthcoming AGM.

 As the Company has no employees and all of the Directors are non-executive, the Board has not established a separate Remuneration Committee.
 Directors' remuneration is determined by the Board as a whole, at its discretion within an aggregate ceiling of £200,000 per annum.
 Each Director abstains from voting on their own individual remuneration.
-The Board has reviewed its existing remuneration levels and has agreed to increase Directors' fees from 1 January 2023 as shown on page 40
+The Board has reviewed its existing remuneration levels and has agreed to keep Directors' fees from 1 January 2024 at the same level as 2023.